cooperhewitt/collection/README.md

 ================
 Are there any restrictions?

-In order to reduce any uncertainty about the 'legitimate uses' of this dataset, Cooper-Hewitt has licensed this release under a Creative Commons Zero (CC0) license.
+In order to reduce any uncertainty about the 'legitimate uses' of this dataset, Cooper Hewitt has licensed this release under a Creative Commons Zero (CC0) license.
 This license is the most permissive available and allows for all types of reuse.
 It is explained in full in the accompanying license file.

 Following the lead of Europeana, we have also released some guidelines for use which suggest that users:

-* Give attribution to Smithsonian Cooper-Hewitt, National Design Museum.
+* Give attribution to Cooper Hewitt, Smithsonian Design Museum.
 * Contribute back any modifications or improvements.
 * Do not mislead others or misrepresent the Metadata or its sources.
 * Be responsible.